viamrobotics/docs/docs/services/data/_index.md

 Data that is successfully synced to the cloud is automatically deleted from local storage.

-When a machine loses its internet connection, it cannot resume cloud sync until it can reach the Viam cloud again.
+When a machine loses its internet connection, it cannot resume cloud sync until it can reach the Viam Cloud again.

 {{<imgproc src="/services/data/data_management.png" resize="x1100" declaredimensions=true alt="Data is captured on the machine, uploaded to the cloud, and then deleted off local storage." class="imgzoom" >}}